acoustic-warfare/beamforming-lk/README.md

 ## Booting the FPGA
 A simple TFTP boot server is given in the directory `boot/`.
 This must be built manually.
 See [`boot/README.md`](https://github.com/acoustic-warfare/beamforming-lk/tree/main/boot) for more information

+## Documentation
+You may see a structural documentation of the project by building the `Doxygen` page which will generate a documentation page at `doc/html/index.html`

+    make doc